 What makes the Rose Valley unique compared to other spots in Cappadocia is that not only do you have these incredible rock formations but in this particular region, the minerals in the sandstone have a pink tinge.
 This pink becomes more and more evident throughout the day, peaking at sunset when the sun glows directly onto the Rose Valley giving it that fine shade of pink so many people come to see.

 I began my journey to the Rose Valley from Meskendir Valley as I mentioned above in the directions.
 There is a small juice and nuts vendor near the entrance.
 Essentially the Rose Valley is a loop trail but most people would continue on the extra 15 minutes to the top of Red Valley which is a loop trail also, connected to the Rose Loop.
-On a map, it looks like a figure 8 with the two circular loops connecting at the midway.
-Many people will hike up one side each loop and back down the other to diversify their scenery.
+On a map, it looks like figure 8 with the two circular loops connecting at the midway.
+Many people will hike up one side of each loop and back down the other to diversify their scenery.

-What we did, is to hike from Meskendir all the way up through Rose Valley and then finishing up at the end of the Red Valley trail where there are a cafe and sunset viewpoint.
+What we did, is to hike from Meskendir all the way up through Rose Valley and then finished up at the end of the Red Valley trail where there are a cafe and sunset viewpoint.
 Rather than retrace our steps in the dark after sunset, we hitchhiked back to Goreme.

-Those are the overall details of the Rose Valley so now I will move on to discuss our little hiking experience on this short trail, which all up would take about 1 or 1.5 hours to complete if done individually.
+Those are the overall details of the Rose Valley so now I will move on to discuss our little hiking experience on this short trail, which up would take about 1 or 1.5 hours to complete if done individually.

 The trail begins by overlooking the popular section of Rose Valley where cars can actually drive into.
 The cars actually give the landscape a great perspective of scale.
 The trail winds up and over the hills with some moderate incline.
 I think my favorite part of the ascent was when we were inside the cliffs it seemed.
 On both sides, the walls were too high to see out of and it was quite a unique part of the trail.

-At the top of the Rose, Valley trail is a small cafe and historic cave church.
+At the top of the Rose, Valley trail is a small cafe and a historic cave church.
 After climbing up the stairs into the church, we found some incredible paintings on the wall and they were in great condition.
 It was similar to the church paintings hundreds line up every day to see at Goreme Open-Air Museum.
-Below the church is a small cafe where you can buy water, fresh orange juice and snacks.
+Below the church is a small cafe where you can buy water, fresh orange juice, and snacks.